yodkwtf/nimbus-react-native/notes.md

 ## What is React Native?

-- A framework for building native apps using React
-- Created by Facebook in 2015
-- Lets you create mobile apps for iOS and Android using JavaScript
-- Technically a Hybrid App but uses native mobile components
+React Native is a framework for building native mobile apps using JavaScript and React.
+It allows you to create a single codebase that can be used to build apps for both iOS and Android.
+React Native was created by Facebook in 2015 and is being used by Instagram, Uber, Tesla, Walmart, and more.
+It is one of the most popular frameworks for building mobile apps.

+#### Advantages

+- Cross-platform development (iOS and Android)
+- Hot Reloading (instantly see changes)
+- Strong community support (lots of packages)
+- Easy to learn (if you know React)

 ### Native vs Hybrid Apps

+React Native is technically a Hybrid App but it uses native mobile components to give a native feel to the app.
+It's not a web app running on mobile, it's a mobile app built using JavaScript and React.

 ##### Native